Upper Mustang-Phu Valley Traverse Via Saribung La: Day 2 – Kagbeni To Chele

 a view of Tirigaon from the east side of the Kali Gandaki

-By vehicle, it is possible to cover the 88 kilometers from Jomsom to Lo Manthang in a day.
-Given the amount of road work we would see during the four days spent on the walk to Charang, the district is undergoing a dramatic change that will significantly change its character.
+By vehicle, it is possible to cover the 88 kilometres from Jomsom to Lo Manthang in a day.
+Given the amount of road work we would see during the four days spent on the walk to Charang, the district is clearly undergoing a dramatic change that will significantly change its character.

 Not far away is Kora Lathe lowest of the four border passes from Tibet indicated on the map below.
 The Chinese road to the 4660-meter-high pass is already complete.
 A major truck container port facility is planned for the Nepalese side of the pass.

-Instead of the backwater it became when the Chinese sealed the border in the early 1960s, it will perhaps be what it once was in its heyday four hundred years ago – an important trans-Himalayan trade route.
-Control of that trade route paid for the palaces and gompas of the once Kingdom of Lo.
+Control of that trade route paid for the palaces and gompas of the Kingdom of Lo.
 I am sure the locals – the 6000 – 7000 that are left – are hoping that the road will also bring economic opportunity for them as the district is flooded with Chinese goods.
 What it won’t be getting are more trekkers.
 Like the Annapurna Circuit, the road development in upper Mustang will destroy much of what attracts 2000 to 3000 annual visitors.

-This Nepal Times article Winds of change sweep Mustang | Nepali Times from April 2023 presents a clear-eyed view of what is going on in Upper Mustang.
+This Nepal Times article Winds of Change Sweep Mustang | Nepali Times from April 2023 presents a clear-eyed view of what is going on in Upper Mustang.
 It is essential reading for anyone planning to visit the region.

 • Multi-coloured rock faces,